SuhasSrinivasan/modkit/book/src/advanced_usage.md

           Input BAM, should be sorted and have associated index available

   <OUT_BED>
-          Output file (or directory with --bedgraph option) to write results into.
+          Output file to write results into.
 Specify "-" or "stdout" to direct output to stdout

 Options:
-      --preset <PRESET>
-          Optional preset options for specific applications. traditional:
-          Prepares bedMethyl analogous to that generated from other technologies for the analysis of 5mC modified bases.
-Shorthand for --cpg --combine-strands --ignore h

-          [possible values: traditional]

-      --invert-edge-filter
-          Invert the edge filter, instead of filtering out base modification calls at the ends of reads, only _keep_ base modification calls at the ends of reads.
-E.g. if usually, "4,8" would remove (i.e. filter out) base modification calls in the first 4 and last 8 bases of the read, using this flag will keep only base modification calls in the first 4 and last 8 bases
+      --duplex
+          Specify that modBAM contains duplex modification calls and these should be used

+      --modified-bases <MODIFIED_BASES>...

   -h, --help
           Print help (see a summary with '-h')

+Output Options:
+      --bgzf
+          Output bgzf-compressed bedmethyl files suitable for Tabix-indexing

+      --mixed-delim
+          Output bedMethyl where the delimiter of columns past column 10 are space-delimited instead of tab-delimited.
+This option can be useful for some browsers and parsers that don't expect the extra columns of the bedMethyl format

+      --header
+          Output a header with the bedMethyl

+      --prefix <PREFIX>
+          Prefix to prepend on phased output file names.
+Without this option the files will be <mod_code>_<strand>.bedmethyl

+      --phased
+          Produce separate bedMethyl tables for haplotype-labeled modBAM records.
+Currently only supports diploid genomes.
+Produces hp1.bedmethyl, hp2.bedmethyl, and combined.bedmethyl files (optionally
+          compressed). hp1.bedmethyl and hp2.bedmethyl contain counts for records with HP=1 and HP=2 tags, respectively. combined.bedmethyl
+          contains counts for all modBAM records

+Compute Options:
+      --bgzf-threads <BGZF_THREADS>
+          Specify the number of threads to dedicate to BGZF compression

+          [default: 4]

+  -t, --threads <THREADS>
+          Number of threads to use while processing chunks concurrently

+          [default: 4]

+  -s, --sampling-threads <SAMPLING_THREADS>
+          Use this many threads when performing threshold estimation, setting this to a higher value can speed up execution

+  -i, --interval-size <INTERVAL_SIZE>
+          Interval chunk size in base pairs to process concurrently.
+Smaller interval chunk sizes will use less memory but incur more overhead

+          [default: 1000000]

+      --queue-size <QUEUE_SIZE>
+          Size of queue for writing records, default will be the number of threads

 Logging Options:
       --log-filepath <LOG_FILEPATH>